pingcap/docs/tools/tidb-binlog-monitor.md

 - Solutions:

     - Check the TiDB cluster state
     - Check the Drainer log or monitor.
-If a DDL operation causes this problem, just ignore it
+If a DDL operation causes this problem, you can ignore it